Cody-Chinn/dev-opstacles/README.md

+# dev-opstacles
+A place for devs to share horror stories, advice and code

-# Getting Started with Create React App
+# Initialized with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).